How To Start Up by FF&M

 How to define your brand's audience, Aaron Chatterley, Co-Founder of indu & Feelunique

 Defining your target audience is key when building your brand as it’s so important to know who you’re selling your products or services to.
 In this episode, I hear from Aaron Chatterley, co-founder of teen beauty brand indu and beauty retailer Feelunique.
 Having co-founded Feelunique in 2005, Aaron and his team grew the business which was acquired by Sephora for £132 million in 2021.
 Since then, Aaron has co-founded indu to create beauty and skincare products tailored specifically to teenage skin.
 Aaron shares his advice on how to identify your target audience and how to build strong customer relationships with them.
 Aaron's advice: Be aware of all the different audiences out thereDepending on your product, attracting a younger audience early means you build a relationship soonerLook for a gap in the marketBe confident in your authenticityIt is worth spending money on doing thorough research: when you have defined your target audience, work with a cohort of these people and interrogate them exhaustivelyBe clear about who exactly your target audience isIt is easier for the retailer - and better for the investor too - to have an absolutely clear target audienceYour primary concerns are the excellence of your product (which means it will be bought a second time) and your authenticityFF&M enables you to own your own PR.
 Recorded, edited & published by Juliet Fallowfield, 2023 MD & Founder of PR & Communications consultancy for startups Fallow, Field & Mason.
 Email us at hello@fallowfieldmason.com or DM us on instagram @fallowfieldmason.
 Let us know how your start up journey is going or if you have any questions you would like us to discuss in future episodes.
 FF&M recommends: LastPass the password-keeping site that syncs between devices.Google Workspace is brilliant for small businessesBuzzsprout podcast 'how to' & hosting directoryCanva has proved invaluable for creating all the social media assets and audio bites.MUSIC CREDIT Funk Game Loop by Kevin MacLeod.
 Link & LicenceText us your questions for future founders.
-Plus we'd love to get your feedback, text in via Fan MailSupport the Show.
+Plus we'd love to get your feedback, text in via Fan MailSupport the show

 How to establish your brand's voice: Millie Kendall OBE, The British Beauty Council